Shantanuoffice/node-ecr-image/README.md

 # Node ECR image

 ```
 Hi there...
-This is a POC for pushing the images to ECR
+This is a POC for pushing the images to ECR...
 ```